KehanLi-1123/KehanLi.github.io/_posts/2025-06-18-How-Researcher-Conduct-Empirical-Study-On-Racism-and-Discrimination.md

-# 🧠 How Do Researchers Measure Racism and Discrimination?

 Measuring attitudes like racism and discrimination is inherently difficult.
 These are **latent constructs**—internal beliefs and motivations that are **not directly observable**.
 People may also **hide or distort their true views** due to social pressure, making it harder to collect accurate data.

 This post explains how researchers attempt to measure such sensitive topics, based on a large-scale study involving over 910,000 people.